thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_DJS04/README.md

    - I struggled with figuring out which function to put in a separate file and which ones to keep in the main file as I had to consider which finction would be reusable/reused.
    - Tried breaking down the larger functions into smaller parts so that each function would serve a single purpose and making sure that they still work afterwards.
    - Struggled to make changes to the HTML file.
+   - **Filtered results displaying as undefined on browser**
+     - When filtering by genre/author, I noticed that the titles, authors, and images were rendering as `undefined`.
+Despite the console showing that the book objects contained valid data, it did not show up on the browser😭.
+     - To troubleshoot, I logged the data to the console at various points in my code, focusing on the results returned after filtering books based on genre or author.
+The console confirmed that the books array contained valid objects, with the expected properties such as id, title, author, and image.
+     - I found the cause of the issue in the `updateResultsList` function.
+Initially, I was using destructuring in the `forEach` method to extract properties directly from each book object.
+I then changed the `forEach` method to use a single parameter, `book`, allowing me to access the book's properties correctly.

 ## DJS03 Project Brief: Book Connect - Abstractions